cvwjensen/springbootcourse/101/actuator/README.md

 String password;
 ```

-Find reload the application and find them in the
+Reload the application and find them in the

 http://localhost:8080/actuator/configprops